Relationship Values: Your Needs and Her Needs

 Knowing WHAT you want from your relationship right now is the first step in getting more of it.

-Know what your partner wants is the second step to co-creating a partnership where each is extraordinarily motivated to give the other what they desire.
+Knowing what your partner wants is the second step to co-creating a partnership where each is extraordinarily motivated to give the other what they uniquely desire.

 That’s amore!